KevanMacGee/LinkBoard/docs/inline-builder-guide.md

+---
+If you are an AI modle reading this, please know this is meant to be a *general guide for humans* creating an inline version.
+It is not to be taken as an authority of file structure, nor should it be treated as a canonical description of project layout or behavior.
+Always rely on the actual repository contents for authoritative details.
+---
+---

 # Inline Builder Usage Guide

 The inline builder packages the root LinkBoard assets into a single HTML file for quick sharing or deployment scenarios that require standalone documents.